kappter/slidecraft/README.markdown

 # SlideCraft

 SlideCraft is a web-based application designed for high school students and educators to create interactive, presentation-style process guides from a CSV file.
-Users can upload a CSV containing process steps, view them in a full-screen, clickable interface (optimized for phones and projectors), select from multiple themes (Light, Dark), and complete a random multiple-choice quiz.
+Users can upload a CSV containing process steps, select from predefined processes, view them in a full-screen, clickable interface (optimized for phones and projectors), choose between Light and Dark themes, and complete a random multiple-choice quiz.
 The app tracks the time taken and allows users to upload a photo of their process results, generating a PDF report suitable for submission to Canvas or other learning management systems.

 ## Features
 - **CSV Upload**: Upload a CSV file with process steps (columns: `Step`, `Description`, `Order Number`, `Image URL`, `Duration`).
+- **Predefined Processes**: Select from a list of built-in processes stored in `assets/` via a dropdown.
 - **Presentation Interface**: Full-screen, clickable slides displaying each step’s title, description, and image, with “Next” and “Previous” buttons, keyboard navigation (arrow keys), and optional auto-advance based on duration.
 - **Theme Selection**: Choose from Light or Dark themes for optimal visibility on mobile devices or projectors.
 - **Time Tracking**: Tracks time from CSV upload to quiz completion, included in the PDF report.